rclark1212/Football_Scores-master/README.md

 - fixed no internet operation
 - note, did not change colors or UI approach of this app
 - add data change event on day changing
-- added polling service to update widget (yes - not the most power efficient).
+- added polling service to update backing data (yes - not the most power efficient) and update date changes on widget.

 - there is a hole here.
 If user keeps tablet alive and date switches while app is in foreground, main screen won't update.
 But I think this is okay.
 Weird to have the screen in front of you refresh with no action.
 To make this app truly production worthy, have a refresh method on pulling down main screen.
 In addition, have a tickle for the widget for power reasons.

-TODO:
-date transitions not updating data (need to set an alarm to run sync service ever xxx.
-Use this also to check for a date change)
-Set up sync service on an alarm.
-15 minutes...
-Final lint pass

 ## History